 Many patients affected with structural heart disease continue to have a poor understanding of their heart condition.
 In addition, healthcare professionals have often difficulty understanding different types of heart defects.
 We aim at solving these issues with our new and enhanced imaging technique.

-Our system is able to project standard medical images of the heart of a patient, for example 3D echocardiography images, into a virtual reality or augmented reality environment.
-The result is an immersive beating 3D projection of the heart which can be visualised from all sides and angles, and easily manipulated intuitively through gesture control.
+Our system is able to project patients’ medical images from 3D echocardiography, computed tomography (CT) or magnetic resonance imaging (MRI), into a virtual reality or augmented reality environment.
+The result is an immersive beating 3D projection of the heart which can be visualised from all sides and angles and manipulated intuitively through gesture control.

 Accurate understanding of a heart abnormality is critical for effective surgery and catheter intervention.
 The technology we are developing will empower clinicians with the visualisation of complex heart structures prior to surgery.
 The relevant tools for manipulating and sharing images are being developed as part of this project.